 Keep your hard-earned assets, for the future inheritance of your children and grandchildren, from disappearing or being claimed by creditors with protective measures in your estate plan.
 A simple way to achieve inheritance protection is through a trust.
 A trust can pass your wealth bypassing probate.
-This allows specific trust provisions to ensure the money left to a beneficiary is neither squandered or through ill-advised spending or divorce action of the beneficiary.
+This allows specific trust provisions to ensure the money left to a beneficiary is neither squandered nor through ill-advised spending or divorce action of the beneficiary.

 The Consequences of Divorce for Your Estate

 Divorce is one of the primary obstacles to contend with when trying to minimize issues of wealth transfer and preservation.
 High divorce rates, especially among aging Americans, can make an inherited trust vulnerable if the property becomes commingled with the marital estate.
 Single and married children, as well as grandchildren of inherited wealth, should always maintain inherited assets and property as a separate entity whether as a trust or direct individual inheritance.
-Before any marriage, a pre-nuptial agreement should be signed to protect previously inherited wealth and the potential of future inheritance.
+Before any marriage, a pre-nuptial agreement should be signed to protect previously inherited wealth and the potential for future inheritance.

 Whether your child or grandchild inherits an existing trust or establishes their trust after a direct bequeath, the terms of the trust can limit the potential problem of future loss of inherited monies or assets due to the possibility of lawsuits and creditor claims.
 A properly drafted trust can protect assets from legal action in the event your child is sued.
 A trust also protects the trust maker and the beneficiaries from the public process of probate.
 Anyone can research probate court records and determine how much your estate was worth, what you owned and how you chose to divide it.